 University of South Florida, Tampa Bay

-The Department consists of 26 core faculty members with strong research expertise in circulation physiology, cardiorespiratory diseases, metabolic disorders, kidney injury, systems neurophysiology and neurodegenerative disorders.
-Investigators have access to state-of-the-art core laboratories in microscopic imaging, electrophysiology, histology, animal facilities, genomics and proteomics.
-Opportunities are available for interaction with USF Byrd Institute, Heart Institute, and Center for Drug Discovery and Innovation.
+The Department consists of 22 core faculty members with strong research expertise in circulation physiology, cardiorespiratory diseases, metabolic/renal disease, systems neurophysiology and neurodegenerative disorders.
+Investigators have access to state-of-the-art core laboratories in microscopic and molecular imaging, electrophysiology, histology, animal facilities, genomics and proteomics.
+Opportunities are available for interaction with USF Heart Institute, Byrd Institute, and Center for Drug Discovery and Innovation.
 Additional information about the Department and faculty is available at http://health.usf.edu/medicine/mpp/index.htm

 Candidates should send their curriculum vitae that include previous and current research funding, teaching experience, a statement of research plans, and the names/contact information of three references in a single PDF to: Victoria Mothershed at email@example.com.

 USF Health is committed to increasing its diversity and will give individual consideration to qualified applicants for this position with experience in ethnically diverse settings, who possess varied language skills, or who have a record of experience that support/benefit diverse communities or teaching a diverse student population.
 The University of South Florida is an EO/EA/AA Employer.
 For disability accommodations, contact Bridget Shields at (813) 974-2543 a minimum of five working days in advance.
 According to FL law, applications and meetings regarding them are open to the public.